- About Us

 In addition to clinical and surgical exposure, residents have other educational opportunities to complete their experience.
 Clinic scheduling allows the residents to participate in all academic activities (an interactive video link permits everyone to attend from their various geographic locations) on Wednesday afternoons.

 A didactic lecture series provides clinical and basic science knowledge to prepare them for the OKAP (Ophthalmic Knowledge Assessment Program) examination.
 Lectures, group discussions, and audio-visual presentations are included at each weekly meeting.
 The residents also participate in a continuous home study course based on the American Academy of Ophthalmology (AAO) home study book series.
-This course occurs over a 1-year period, cycling three times during a resident’s experience at LSU-Ochsner and is complemented by the didactic lecture series.

 A Core Lecture Series covers further aspects of professional life.
 These monthly lectures present a variety of social, ethical, and professional issues important to a well-rounded education.